Chapter 40: Barrels out of Bound

 Bella sat and watched as the keys to the cells were snatched away from their keeper by an elf called Galion and replaced with a bottle of the finest wine, and when she saw her chance she took it.
 She plucked the keys neatly from the hook they had been hung on and ran.

-She went to Thorin first, running up to the bars and jamming keys into the lock until she found the right one.
+She went to Thorin first, running up to the bars and jamming keys into the lock until she came upon the right one.

 By the time she had found it Thorin had gotten to his feet to investigate the noise, and the dwarf stood and stared as the door swung open to an empty corridor.

-Bella slipped off the ring and appeared facing him, and a grin slowly slid over the dwarf's face.
-He didn't seem all that very surprised to see her there.
+Bella slipped off the ring and appeared before him, and a grin slowly slid over the dwarf's face.
+He wasn't all that very surprised to see her there.
 He had not doubted she could get them out.

 "Lovely place the Elvenking's got here, I have to admit."
-Bella allowed some nostalgia to edge into her voice, and sighed heavily as if burdened with a heavy heart.
+Bella grinned back.

 The dwarf king set foot outside his cell for the first time in weeks.